Psypher1/the-language-hub/learn/french/basics.md

 ---
 title: French Basics
 topic: french
-excerpt: An introduction to the French language
+excerpt: An introduction to French and things to help you in learning it.
 part: 01
 ---